Norwegian Eiderdown Duvet

 Norvegr sources its Eiderdown from the Norwegian island of Svalbard, where the Eider ducks are cared for by the locals and co-exist with the infamous Polar Bear.

-The eider ducks there, ”Somateria Mollissima Borealis”, are slightly different than the eider ducks on the Norwegian mainland - the "Somateria Mollissima".
+The eider ducks, ”Somateria Mollissima Borealis”, that inhabit the island are slightly different than the eider ducks on the Norwegian mainland.

 Seldom is nature quite so sophisticated as the deceptively humble down of the highly prized eider duck of northern Norway.